 While these things are considered “complementary medicine” or “alternative medicine,” scientific research backs up their effectiveness in supporting the healing process.

 How Does Mainstream Healthcare Address Sleep Apnea?

 The “Fireman doctors” have two tools: an axe and a hose.
 In this case, traditional healthcare literally provides you with a hose… in the form of a CPAP.
 Sometimes you do need a quick fix.
-It’s not good to fall asleep at work or worse, while driving.
-A CPAP machine can help you get needed rest while you make the lifestyle changes to help your body heal.
+It’s not good to fall asleep at work or, worse, while driving.
+A CPAP machine can help you get needed rest while you make lifestyle changes to help your body heal.
 Just keep in mind that the CPAP, BiPAP, mandibular advancement device, etc., are just temporary solutions.
 They put the fire out, but you still need to rebuild the house.